-This lead me to the idea of using flower petals to create fashion.
+Working with layering photographs lead me to the idea of using flower petals to create fashion.
 Over time, I’ve created an extensive collection of flower petal fashion designs set in whimsical backgrounds.

 Each print was created using the Procreate iPad drawing app.
 Original photographs were manipulated using Moku, Filterstorm, and Superimpose apps.
 Drawn images were juxtaposed with photos creating lively montages of color and pattern.

-All of the artwork and photography on this site can be ordered in custom sizes and are available for purchase.
-Please inquire at email@example.com
+All of the artwork and photography on this site are available for purchase in custom sizes.
+Please inquire at firstname.lastname@example.org

 CLOTHING & ACCESSORIES

 Deborah has been sewing her own clothes since she was 14 years old.
 Her passion for textiles and clothing continues to grow and remains an important part of her life.
 She received a BFA in Textile Design at California State University Northridge.

 Three years ago, she and her best friend opened their own clothing business called Be One of a Kind.
 Deborah and Jacqi designed and sewed one of a kind scarves, knit tops, and jackets.
 Their unique styling consisted of piecing various printed fabrics together and joining them with serged outside seams.
 The line was successful and sold in boutiques throughout the country.
 After two years they decided it was time to grow the business or to try something new.
 Jacqi is now a petroleum engineer and Deborah still enjoys creating one of a kind clothing.